techscapades/dataplicity-vnc/README.md

 These bash scripts require sudo privileges, ex: sudo bash run_vnc_server.sh.
 Dont forget to do a sudo chmod 777 filename.sh before running them.

+Finally, you may choose to change the resolution of the VNC desktop by adjusting the parameter in the "run_vnc_server.sh" file, I have it set at 800x600 but you can choose something else.